Work permits for employees in Thailand: A complete guide for employers [2024]

 How long does it take to get a work permit in Thailand?

 The processing time for a Thai work permit varies depending on the type of work, the completeness of the application, and the workload of the Labour Department.
-On average, it takes around 7 to 30 business days for the Department of Employment in the Ministry of Labour to process a work permit application.
-However, applications submitted through the BOI One-Stop Service Centre often have a shorter processing time.
+On average, it takes around seven to 30 business days for the Ministry of Labour to process a work permit application.

 Types of work visas in Thailand